IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_ruleset_rule.html.markdown

       - `index` (Optional, String) Index of the rule to be added.
       - `before` (Optional, String) ID of the rule before which the new rule will be added.
       - `after` (Optional, String) ID of the rule after which the new rule will be added.
+    - `ratelimit` (Optional, Map) Ratelimit of the rule to be added(custom ruleset). entry point ruleset should be `http_ratelimit` and Ruleset action should not be `execute`
+      - `characteristics` (StringList) Set of parameters defining how tracks the request rate for the rule. `cf.colo.id` is mandatory to be passed, regardless of any additional strings in the list.
+      - `counting_expression` (Optional, String) Defines the criteria used for determining the request rate.
+By default, the counting expression is the same as the rule matching expression (defined in If incoming requests match).
+      - `mitigation_timeout` (Integer) Once the rate is reached, the rate limiting rule applies the rule action to further requests for the period of time defined in this field (in seconds).
+      - `period` (Integer) The period of time to consider (in seconds) when evaluating the request rate.
+      - `requests_per_period` (Integer) The number of requests over the period of time that will trigger the rule.

 ## Attribute reference